 The Baseline Alternative would generate on the order of 1,686,200 transit trips on the average weekday in 2025.
 This compares to 1,679,400 Year 2025 transit trips for the No-Action Alternative, or an increase of approximately 6,800 riders.
 The new transit trips associated with the Baseline Alternative would remove approximately 3,600 peak-period auto (or light truck) trips from service area roadways.
 The shift in travel from auto to transit would reduce roadway congestion moderately, with a resulting savings in daily travel time of approximately 9,700 hours for all users of the service area transportation network.
-There would also be a moderate savings in vehicle energy consumption resulting from a shift from less energy efficient travel modes (e.g., autos and trucks) to higher capacity, more energy efficient transit modes.
-Transportation energy use would decrease by approximately 80 billion British thermal units (BTUs) annually compared to the No-Action Alternative, equivalent to just under 724,638 annual gallons of gasoline saved, in 2025.
-There would be a reduction of 529.7 pounds per day (ppd) for carbon monoxide (CO), 9.0 ppd for reactive organic gases (ROG), 1.5 ppd for sulfur dioxide (SO2), 14.3 ppd for suspended particulate matter (PM10), and an increase of 5.8 ppd for nitrogen oxides (NO_x) when compared to the No-Action Alternative.
+There would also be a moderate savings in vehicle energy consumption resulting from a shift from less energy efficient travel modes (e.g., autos and trucks) to higher capacity, more energy efficient transit (BTUs) annually compared to the No-Action Alternative, equivalent to just under 724,638 annual gallons of gasoline saved, in 2025.
+There would be a reduction of 529.7 pounds per day (ppd) for carbon monoxide (CO), 9.0 ppd for reactive organic gases (ROG), 1.5 ppd for sulfur dioxide (SO2), 14.3 ppd for suspended particulate matter (PM10), and an increase of 5.8 ppd for nitrogen oxides (NOx) when compared to the No-Action Alternative.